-The building value however, refers to the value of the structure of the building on that land.
-This can be thought of as the amount your home is would need to be insured for or the cost to rebuild the physical structure of your home without the land.
+The building value, however, refers to the value of the structure of the building on that land.
+This can be thought of as the amount your home would need to be insured for or the cost to rebuild the physical structure of your home without the land.
 Please note, this does not include damage to internal content such as refrigerators or washing machines.

-How is building value used to calculate a property’s flood risk estimates?
+How building value is used to calculate a property’s flood risk estimates

 The building value calculation uses the “improvement percent” which comes from the local county tax assessor's office.
 This informs how much of the property value is represented by the physical structure of the home as opposed to the value of the land the structures sit on.